 ‘[For snacks, take] toasted brown bread (preferably seed loaf), drizzle with olive oil, cover with crushed-up avocado and top with tomato, or make garlic bruschetta.’

-Now is the time to get creative – use up those weird syrups or jams you received as gifts as the sweet component in your drink.
+Now is the time to get creative with your happy hour at home – use up those weird syrups or jams you received as gifts as the sweet component in your drink.
 No lime for margaritas?
 Replace with vinegar (say, 15–20ml per 25ml of citrus).

 This post first appeared on Food24 on 9 April 2020.